datacarpentry/organization-genomics/README.md

 # organization-genomics
-Lesson on data organization and project setup for genomics
+Lesson on data organization and project setup for genomics.